 The Snowflake Data Cloud provides the most flexible solution to support your data lake strategy, with a cloud-built architecture that can meet a wide range of unique business requirements.
-By mixing and matching design patterns, you can unleash the full potential of your data.
-With Snowflake, you can:
+By utilizing innovative design patterns, Snowflake unlocks the vast potential of your data, enabling:

-- Ensure data governance and security features, ensuring protection and compliance, especially crucial when data is stored in existing cloud data lake
+- Advanced data governance and security features, ensuring protection and compliance, especially crucial when data is stored in existing cloud data lakes.